Child ADHD Assessment

 The ADHD screening and other assessment measures are completed by the child and some family members who can provide a developmental and behavioural history.
 Medical, pediatric, or psychiatric information may be required for further diagnosis.

-The comprehensive Child ADHD assessment is conducted over 4 sessions with an experienced psychologist.
+The comprehensive Child ADHD assessment is suitable for children aged 6 to 18 years and is conducted over 4 sessions with an experienced psychologist.

 It includes: